theochavannes/home-insurance/README.md

 https://matplotlib.org/3.1.0/faq/osx_framework.html

 ### Step 4: Create a folder in which you will save all the outputs
-Then, create an environment variable called "HOME_INSURANCE_DATA_FOLDER" and set it to the path of the folder in which you will save all the outputs.
+Then, create an (temporary) environment variable called "HOME_INSURANCE_DATA_FOLDER" and set it to the path of the folder in which you will save all the outputs.
 You can also, instead, go in the file "config.py" of the library, and replace "C:\\data\\esure\\home-insurance" by your path.